vxvfaq/vxvfaq/README.rst

 Billions.
 This is because we are a data company with a focus on revenue generating customers, which are trillion-dollar asset management companies, funds and other financial institutions.
 Our job is to help them make money by providing them with an edge.
 This happens based on our product, NLP/NLU on-demand datasets that are updated every minute and based on any data they choose.

-This includes transacting dataset updates along with our Data Pipeline Provenance (DPP) hash which controls data lineage (a.k.a data provenance).
+This includes transacting dataset updates along with our Data Pipeline Provenance (DPP) hash which controls data lineage (a.k.a. data provenance).
 Knowing where your data comes from and knowing how reliable it is, is extremely important to financial institutions that rely on it to make billion-dollar decisions every day.
 We give financial institutions an edge that to them, is worth billions.
 Here we are talking about one example in the finance industry, but our platform has applications in almost all industry verticals.

 What is the upper limit of dataset updates/combinations Vectorspace AI can provide?
 -------